maizzle/maizzle.com/content/docs/introduction.md

 Maizzle is a framework for HTML email development.

-It's powered by [Tailwind CSS](https://tailwindcss.com/) and comes with features such as components, expressions, and various transformations that are necessary for HTML emails.
+It's powered by [Tailwind CSS](https://tailwindcss.com/) and comes with features such as components, expressions, and various automations that make coding HTML emails easier.

 Maizzle doesn't rely on custom tags that expand into predefined, `<table>`-based HTML markup.
 We do provide some abstractions for things like components or templating tags, but you don't _have_ to use them if you don't want to.